Serge-Paul/meerkat/README.md

 Introducing Meerkat

-While there are a lot of tools for software engineers for tracking stories, tasks, issues, and bugs, there are few tools for product managers.
-In many cases, product managers have to developed many documents and uploaded them on a wiki.
+While there are a lot of tools for software engineers for tracking stories, tasks, issues, and bugs, there are very few tools for product managers.

+In many cases, product managers have to developed many documents and uploaded them on a wiki to share them accross an organization.

 Meerkat intends to change that :)

 Meerkat provides a complete tool for product managers to manage the product life cycle.

-Meerkat features include:
+Meerkat include everything that a product manager needs to document, track, and share about his product for his team:
 - product use cases
 - product requirements
-- product architecture and design
+- product design and architecture
 - product features
 - road map and key milestones
 - releases